 The City of Tucson has a $20 million HUD 108 loan fund that can be used as gap financing for projects that create jobs for low and moderate income persons, eliminate blight or meet urgent community needs.
 Tucson Community Development loans carry highly competitive interest rates with fixed terms up to 20 years.
 Eligible activities include real property acquisition, rehabilitation of real property, relocation, clearance and demolition, site preparation, public facilities improvements, issuance costs, capitalized interest and reserves.

 New Market Tax Credit Program (NMTC Program)

-The New Markets Tax Credit Program (NMTC Program) attracts investment capital to low-income communities by permitting individual and corporate investors to receive a tax credit against their Federal income tax return in exchange for making equity investments in specialized financial institutions called Community Development Entities (CDEs).
+The New Markets Tax Credit Program (NMTC Program) attracts investment capital to low-income communities by permitting corporate investors to receive a tax credit against their Federal income tax return in exchange for making equity investments in specialized financial institutions called Community Development Entities (CDEs).
 The credit totals 39 percent of the original investment amount and is claimed over a period of seven years (five percent for each of the first three years, and six percent for each of the remaining four years).
 Contact Dudley Ventures

 Tucson Industrial Development Authority (TIDA) Bonds and Loans

 The TIDA may provide financing of projects whenever appropriate and where traditional sources of funding may not be available.
 Projects must serve a public purpose and meet eligibility requirements of the TIDA.
 The TIDA places an emphasis on new and expanding businesses where sources of traditional capital are not available.
 Contact the Tucson IDA

 A $10,000 building permit fee waiver per project and a construction sales tax credit for public right-of-way improvements are available for developments in this district.
 Map

 EPA Brownfields Project Area